headsrooms/configclasses/README.md

 ## Usage

-There are three ways to use it:
+There are three ways to use it.

-- Loading an .env file:
+### Loading an .env file:

 ```.env
 # .env